wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 OSX does not come with the tree command that many other Linux distributions provide.
 So add it using:

-   ### Tree alias

-   Alias for the tree command by adding this in the ~/.bash_profile script:
+If you don't want to install a program, add an alias for a tree command by adding this in the <tt>~/.bash_profile</tt> script:

    <pre>
    alias tree="find . -print | sed -e 's;[^/]*/;|____;g;s;____|; |;g'"